 To become a wildland firefighter to participate on a forestry crew to fight wildland fires out of state you must do the following:

 - Pass the Work Capacity Test.
 The work capacity test is an annual physical fitness test.
 It consists of walking 3 miles with 45lb vest in under 45 minutes.
-This is an annual test.

 - Submit a Health Screen Questionnaire.